micro-bitwise/micro-bitwise.github.io/_tutorials/crypto-student-main.md

 Ciphertext  Wkh txlfn eurzq ira mxpsv ryhu wkh odcb grj.
 ```

-This ciphertext is then broadcasted, and any valid receiver of the message — with whom this code of shifting three places to the right has already been established — then needs only to shift each letter back three places. `A` becomes `X`, `D` becomes `A`, `E` become `B`, etc. This seems like a clear improvement on transmitting plaintext, so let's integrate this idea into our messaging program.
+This ciphertext is then broadcasted, and any valid receiver of the message — with whom this code of shifting three places to the right has already been established — then needs only to shift each letter back three places. `A` becomes `X`, `D` becomes `A`, `E` become `B`, etc. This seems like a clear improvement on transmitting plaintext, so let’s integrate this idea into our messaging program.

-We'll start off by shifting our message by a fixed number of letters.
+We’ll start off by shifting our message by a fixed number of letters.
 Look at the script below.
-You'll need to
+You’ll need to

 * Decide on a channel with your partner, and both use the same channel
 * Set your name
 * Choose a number of letters to shift your message by

-Then you can flash it to both your micro:bits, press the 'A' button and see what happens.
+Then you can flash it to both your micro:bits, press the ‘A’ button and see what happens.
 You should see a scrambled message on the other micro:bit!

 ```
 from microbit import *